sschrijver/exercises-ethereum-and-solidity-the-complete-developers-guide/README.md

 # 'Ethereum and Solidity: The Complete Developer's Guide'
-The code within this repository is created while following the course on Udemy.
+The code within this repository was created while following the course on Udemy.